 - With MitraClip, our heart valve specialists use a catheter inserted into a blood vessel in your groin to place the MitraClip, a small clip-like device, directly onto your mitral valve.
 The device helps to close the leaky mitral valve leaflets.

 - The MitraClip procedure is minimally invasive, meaning doctors do not have to open your chest or place you on a heart-lung bypass machine.

 - Benefits of the MitraClip procedure include less risk of infection, reduced pain and a faster recovery.

 Robotic Mitral Valve Repair

-The South Carolina Heart Valve Center has the state’s only cardiothoracic surgeon who performs robotically assisted surgical procedures.
+The Structural Heart & Valve Center has the state’s only cardiothoracic surgeon who performs robotically assisted surgical procedures.
 Dr. Marc R. Katz performed the nation’s first robotically assisted, FDA-approved thoracic surgical procedure.
 At MUSC Health Heart & Vascular Center, he continues to pioneer new techniques for robotic technology.